Jamie-Gargrave/portfolio-pp1/README.md

 ## Credits

 ### Code

--   The full-screen hero image code came from [Google Images](https://www.google.com/search?sca_esv=fa65bd0a363ad061&sxsrf=ADLYWIKx5E2MbwNDMOCfZ7bJHHBOAIXc5A:1730989617595&q=coding&udm=2&fbs=AEQNm0Aa4sjWe7Rqy32pFwRj0UkWd8nbOJfsBGGB5IQQO6L3J_86uWOeqwdnV0yaSF-x2jon2iao6KWCaVjfn7ahz_sf9q37Zv4dbJ4TW_6SnErfFZ77vWA-JewUZjVu3roP919JJ7LB0XgUlbeu3TIUlWj0Hp1JHzwq5YPaSgTTkAC-edWrnsX-_paLirvXRRRiouDZnf1O&sa=X&ved=2ahUKEwjLvJDqtsqJAxXKUUEAHeeOOz4QtKgLegQIIhAB&biw=1352&bih=979&dpr=2#vhid=8dD8iMWqqw5i_M&vssid=mosaic)
+-  All code has been written by the developer.

 ### Content